maka89/AutoGeodesics/README.md

  Vector4d acc = ag.calculate_acc(x, velocity);
 ~~~
 ### Integrate the Geodesics Equation...
 Built-in methods lets you calculate the next position/velocity.
-The Geodesic Equation can be integrated using velocity-verlet integration.
+The Geodesic Equation can be integrated using Runge-Kutta4 method or the Implicit Midtpoint Rule.

  ~~~c++
 //Calculate 1 circular orbit at earth radius.
 Use 1000 steps.